pramsey/pramsey.github.io/_posts/2008-09-22-intel-ijg-and-image-artefacts.md

 comments: True
 ---

-I [wrote previously](http://blog.cleverelephant.ca/2008/08/optimize-optimize-optimize.html) about how using the Intel &ldquo;Integrated Performance Primitives&rdquo; ([IPP](http://www.intel.com/cd/software/products/asmo-na/eng/302910.htm)) and the Intel compiler (ICC) helped to improve performance in a Mapserver raster rendering system by about 40%.
+I [wrote previously](http://blog.cleverelephant.ca/2008/08/optimize-optimize-optimize.html) about how using the Intel  "Integrated Performance Primitives " ([IPP](http://www.intel.com/cd/software/products/asmo-na/eng/302910.htm)) and the Intel compiler (ICC) helped to improve performance in a Mapserver raster rendering system by about 40%.

 I was feeling pretty proud, until the client pointed out that the outputs, while *fast* were, um, sort of wrong: